 The simulation of hydro-thermal processes in the underlying media in the current model is significantly evolved from a simple soil scheme (e.g. Deardorff, 1978) through to complex vegetation structures with multiple layer soil hydrology and energy and multiple layer snow.
-Examples of currently used land surface schemes include the Interaction Soil-Biosphere-Atmosphere model (ISBA, Noilhan and Planton, 1989); the Canadian Land Surface Scheme (CLASS, Verseghy, 1991; Verseghy et al., 1993); the Tiled ECMWF Scheme for Surface Exchanges over Land model (TESSEL, Viterbo and Beljaars, 1995), including multi-layer snow scheme (Arduini et al., 2019), the NOAH model (Ek et al., 2003); the Common Land Model of National Center of Atmospheric Research (USA) (Dai et al., 2003); the Community Land Model (CLM, Oleson et al., 2010), Joint UK Land Environment Simulator (JULES, Best et al., 2011), GEOtop (S. Endrizzi et al., 2014).
+Examples of currently used land surface schemes include the Interaction Soil-Biosphere-Atmosphere model (ISBA, Noilhan and Planton, 1989); the Canadian Land Surface Scheme (CLASS, Verseghy, 1991; Verseghy et al., 1993); the Tiled ECMWF Scheme for Surface Exchanges over Land model (TESSEL, Viterbo and Beljaars, 1995), including multi-layer snow scheme (Arduini et al., 2019), the NOAH model (Ek et al., 2003); the Common Land Model of National Center of Atmospheric Research (USA) and Sun Yat-sen University (China) (Dai et al., 2003); the Community Land Model (CLM, Oleson et al., 2010), Joint UK Land Environment Simulator (JULES, Best et al., 2011), GEOtop (S. Endrizzi et al., 2014).
 The important role of a correct simulation of the interaction between the atmosphere and the land surface for current atmospheric and climatic research is discussed in a clear and complete manner in (Santanello et al., 2018).

 The high number and variety of existing models is due to the fact that different models underline different processes in soil and vegetation.
 The differences are connected to the different purposes of their application: weather prediction, study of atmospheric processes, simulation of snow cover and avalanche prediction, climatic simulations coupled with biosphere models.
 Some models pay particular attention to hydro-thermal exchange processes in soil, take into account phase transition processes in soil water, and processes in the snow layer, they accurately describe the fluxes at soil surface.
 These models are more suitable for application in modelling of atmospheric processes and weather forecast.
 Other models pay more attention to an accurate description of the processes connected to vegetation, distinguishing high and low vegetation, simulating in detail processes like evapotranspiration and giving an accurate simulation of carbon cycle.
 These models are more addressed to climate and Earth system modelling.

 The model proposed in the present work is closer to the first class of models, i.e. is more suitable for models targeted at the study of atmospheric process and weather prediction models.
-In the proposed model, special attention was paid to the accuracy of description of heat and moisture exchange in soil, including water phase transitions, to the accuracy and reliability in the description of processes in the snow layer, including water melting and re-freezing, to the inhomogeneity soil parameters along the vertical, to the definition of thermal and hydraulic conductivity in the different situations, to the problem of defining the atmospheric humidity at the contact surface with the soil and vegetation leaves, to the problem of determining the albedo and density of snow cover depending on its history.
+In the proposed model, special attention was paid to the accuracy of description of heat and moisture exchange in soil, including water phase transitions, to the accuracy and reliability in the description of processes in the snow layer, including water melting and re-freezing, to the inhomogeneity in soil parameters along the vertical, to the definition of thermal and hydraulic conductivity in the different situations, to the problem of defining the atmospheric humidity at the contact surface with the soil and vegetation leaves, to the problem of determining the albedo and density of snow cover depending on its history.
 In the proposed model an original method for defining bottom boundary conditions for temperature and humidity is applied, making the model autonomous in the frame of a known climatology or climatological drift.
 The model can also be useful for the simulation of snow cover for avalanche prediction purposes since the snow module is independent of the other modules and applied separately.
 The model can also be used with a forcing derived from observational data for defining the fluxes between the surface and the atmosphere as well as for idealised column simulations.